 In general, parents should use the south side or circle drive between the hours 7:30am to 8:00am in the morning and 3:10pm - 3:30pm each afternoon.
 To ensure safety, parents or the designated person will need to remain in the vehicle.
-Do not leave your car if you are in the circle pick up.
+Do not leave your car if you are in the circle pickup.

 Walk-up parents may pick up students on the west end of the north building.
 Do not enter the building.
 Walkers should use the crosswalks and avoid running between cars.
-PreK and Kdg are picked up at drop off.
-Please ensure the children use the side of the road by the building and use the crosswalks only.
+PreK and Kdg are picked up in the Northwest parking circle near the cafeteria.